Political repression in the Islamic Republic of Iran: 2022 protests

-During the Iran–Israel war
+During the Twelve-Day War

-Following the onset of the Iran–Israel war, Amnesty International reported that Iranian authorities have escalated their political repression by targeting individuals accused of espionage or collaboration with Israel.
-The government implemented calls for expedited trials and executions, targeting those the Iranian government accused of "enmity against God" and "corruption on earth," which is punishable by death in Iran.
-Amnesty International expressed grave concerns about what it called the systematic abuse of the death penalty.
+Following the onset of the Twelve-Day War, Amnesty reported that Iranian authorities escalated their political repression by targeting individuals accused of espionage or collaboration with Israel.
+The government called for expedited trials and executions, targeting those whom the Iranian government accused of "enmity against God" and "corruption on earth", which are punishable by death in Iran.
+Amnesty expressed grave concerns about what it called the systematic abuse of the death penalty.
 Amnesty warned that these charges are often used to punish individuals for peacefully exercising their rights to freedom of expression.
 The Iranian government also targeted family members of the detained and those already on death row.
-Amnesty reported a heightened risk of execution for individuals like Swedish-Iranian academic Ahmadreza Djalali and others sentenced after unfair trials and forced confessions.
+Amnesty reported a heightened risk of execution for individuals such as Swedish-Iranian academic Ahmadreza Djalali and others, who were sentenced after unfair trials and forced confessions.

-In an effort to increase the use of the death penalty, Iran's parliament fast-tracked legislation to automatically assign death sentences for espionage or cooperation with hostile governments.
-In its report, Amnesty International said the bill is aimed to streamline executions for national security charges, including those not involving intentional killing.
-Amnesty International said this a violation of international legal standards.
-Amnesty reported that during the war, the Iranian regime is repressing dissent through arbitrary arrests, forced confessions, and executions, which instill fear and maintain control over the Iranian people during the conflict.
+To increase the use of the death penalty, Iran's parliament fast-tracked legislation to automatically assign death sentences for espionage or cooperation with hostile governments.
+Amnesty said that the bill was aimed at streamlining executions on national security charges, including those not involving intentional killing.
+Amnesty reported that during the war, the Iranian regime repressed dissent through arbitrary arrests, forced confessions, and executions, which instill fear and maintain control over the Iranian people during conflict.

-The Long War Journal wrote that Iranian authorities have cracked down on citizens it accuses of sharing online content perceived as supportive of Israel.
-It arrested at least 19 individuals in Hormozgan and Yazd provinces for allegedly spreading misinformation or photographing sensitive sites.
-Iranian officials cited Article 8 of a national security law, which prescribes prison terms for such actions, and said their actions were done in order to combat "hostile measures."
-The regime also cracked down on internet access following, a move often used to stifle dissent.
-In response, Elon Musk has stated that Starlink is now functioning in Iran.
-The Long War Journal wrote that at least 10 individuals were detained on espionage charges linked to Israel, with two executed at the onset of the conflict.
+The American news website Long War Journal (LWJ) wrote that Iranian authorities have cracked down on citizens whom it accuses of sharing online content seen as supportive of Israel.
+The government arrested at least 19 individuals in Hormozgan and Yazd provinces for allegedly spreading misinformation or photographing sensitive sites.
+Iranian officials cited Article 8 of a national security law, and they said that their actions were in order to combat "hostile measures".
+The regime also cracked down on Internet access, a tactic often used to stifle dissent.
+In response, businessman Elon Musk stated that Starlink was currently functioning in Iran.
+The LWJ wrote that at least 10 people were detained on espionage charges linked to Israel, with two people executed at the outset of the conflict.

+Iranian general Majid Khademi stated that immediately after the Twelve-Day War, 2,735 people allegedly linked to anti-security networks were arrested.